 As a leader, you want to build a team that’s proud to work with you by bringing on people who share your values.
 Hire managers and supervisors who will be an extension of what you do and create a positive working environment.

 Your managers, on the other hand, should focus on maintaining existing systems and ensure things are running smoothly day to day.
-Of course, management more in the sense of making sure that they are following the systems correctly, and that everyone is doing their job.
+Of course, management is more in the sense of making sure that they are following the systems correctly, and that everyone is doing their job.

-A manager’s job focuses on controlling people and systems, while a leader’s job is creating systems and inspiring people.
+A manager’s job focuses on controlling people and systems, while a leader’s job is on creating systems and inspiring people.